Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Introduction

 \section{Introduction}

-Language models (LMs) have significantly enhanced users' ability to retrieve and generate knowledge.
-These advancements have become particularly prevalent in academic communities \cite{owens2023nature,kasneci2023chatgptedu}, where many people leverage these tools to retrieve and process information.
-Despite these benefits, the reliability of LMs remains uncertain due to their stochastic nature \cite{bender2021dangers}, and hallucinations and biases from these models often raise questions about the trustworthiness of generated text \cite{ji2023hallucination,liang2021towards}.
+Large Language models (LLMs) have significantly enhanced users' ability to retrieve and generate knowledge.
+These advancements have become particularly prevalent in academic communities \cite{owens2023nature,kasneci2023chatgptedu}, where students, faculty, and researchers often leverage these tools to retrieve and process information.
+For example, these models are used for brainstorming \cite{owens2023nature}, translation \cite{cabrero2023perceived}, and knowledge acquisition \cite{jo2023decoding}.
+Despite these opportunities, the reliability of LLMs remains uncertain due to their stochastic nature \cite{bender2021dangers}, and hallucinations and biases from these models often raise questions regarding the trustworthiness of generated text \cite{ji2023hallucination,liang2021towards}.

-Due to these concerns, there is a demand for real-world studies to explore how usage patterns, perceptions of trust, and critical issues surrounding LMs in science and education are shaped.
-Understanding the factors influencing usage and trust is crucial for designing the next generation of LM tools that are effective, accurate, and reliable in real-world academic and professional settings.
-Additionally, identifying the most critical issues inhibiting usage and trust can also inform the development of LM research toward addressing these issues.
-In this context, we define a \textit{language model} as a type of AI model trained to process and complete text, often used in applications such as text classification and generation~\cite{openai2024chatgpt}.
-We use the term \textit{academia} to denote the research and educational communities~\cite{altbach2019trends}.
+In response to these concerns, academic institutions have proposed and codified restrictive policies governing the use of LLMs in research and education \cite{ucf_ai_2023}, addressing issues such as information quality \cite{utoronto_ai_classroom_2023}, plagiarism \cite{ucsb_full_ai_writing_policy_2023}, independent reasoning \cite{ucd_ai_and_stuent_writing_2024}, and transparent disclosure \cite{utk_ai_syllabus_statements_2024}.
+However, current AI policies are typically not based on quantitative evidence \cite{pencheva2020big}, and there is limited evidence that academic AI policies are based on actual LLM usage statistics \cite{utoronto_ai_classroom_2023, Gregory_2023}.
+Consequently, there is a demand for real-world studies that explore how usage patterns, perceptions of trust, and critical issues surrounding LLMs are shaped, especially in academia.
+Understanding the factors influencing usage and trust is crucial for crafting appropriate LLM policies that maximize benefits and minimize harm in academic settings.
+Additionally, identifying the most critical issues inhibiting usage and trust can also inform the development of LLM research toward addressing these issues.

-This paper addresses the abovementioned gaps through a comprehensive study into the usage and trust associated with LMs.
-The study executed an in-depth survey at a selected private educational institution in the United States during the Spring of 2024.
-This study focused on the extent of LM usage, variations in trust based on usage patterns, and key concerns.
-This research has four main contributions: \begin{enumerate}[label=(\arabic*)] \item The study findings confirm that a substantial portion of students, staff, and faculty members actively use LMs. \item There is a significant positive correlation between trust level in LMs and their usage. \item The amount of time spent using generative LMs is positively correlated with trustworthiness, with longer usage leading to higher trust. \item There is a pronounced demand for fact-checking policies. \end{enumerate}